AdarBahar/Migration/README.md

 ---

+## 📖 **NEW: Complete Walkthrough Guide**

+🎯 **[WALKTHROUGH.md](WALKTHROUGH.md)** - **Complete step-by-step guide** from deployment to migration testing!

+This comprehensive guide covers:
+- ✅ CloudFormation deployment with exact commands
+- ✅ Instance verification and connection
+- ✅ ElastiCache provisioning (out-of-the-box)
+- ✅ Environment configuration and testing
+- ✅ Data generation and performance benchmarking
+- ✅ Troubleshooting and best practices

+---

 ## 🚀 Quick AWS Setup with CloudFormation

 Want to quickly set up an AWS EC2 instance with everything pre-configured?
 Use our CloudFormation template: